vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ![image](/assets/2025-05-20/010.png)

-## Preparing the account

-For getting access to the API we need an account at openweathermap.org.
-We need to subscribe to a free plan as shown in the screenshot by clicking on the subscribe button of the API we need to use - Current Weather and Daily Forecast.
-Under the tab "API Keys" we generate a new API key.
-We will need it later for the API calls.
+## Account setup

+We first create an account at [openweathermap.org](https://openweathermap.org).
+Next, we click the **Subscribe** button of our desired APIs, "current weather data" and "daily forecast 16 days."

 ![image](/assets/2025-05-20/015.png)

+Next, we go to the **API Keys** tab.
+We generate a new API key and copy it down.

 ![image](/assets/2025-05-20/020.png)